areif-dev/shopify-price-fixer/README.md

 ## Installation

-- The macro shortcut for automatically creating a properly formatted JSON file from an ABC report depends on AutoHotKey.
-Therefore, before running the macro, install AutoHotKey from https://www.autohotkey.com/.
+- The script for automatically creating a properly formatted JSON file from an ABC report depends on AutoHotKey.
+Therefore, before running the script, install AutoHotKey v1.1 from https://www.autohotkey.com/.
-- Now install the macro by downloading or copying the contents of the export-abc-bill.ahk file in the root of the repository somewhere onto your system.
-To enable the script, simply double click the file to run it in the background.
-To Kill the script, you can right click the green "H" icon in the system tray and click "Exit".
-- Finally, install the actual price fixer script.
-To install the price fixer script, go to the release section of the Github page and download the shopify-price-fixer.exe file from the latest release.
-At the time of publishing this README, that version is 0.2.1.
+- Download the price-fixer.zip file from [https://github.com/areif-dev/shopify-price-fixer/releases/latest](https://github.com/areif-dev/shopify-price-fixer/releases/latest)
+- Unzip this file in a folder you will remember as you will need access to the export-abc-bill.ahk file regularly to start the script

 ## Usage

+### Manually Export Prices

 - The price fixer uses JSON files to get the current price for an item by its sku.
 The file should be formatted as below
 ```json